sschepis/react-copilot/docs/installation-guide.md

-# Installation Guide for React LLM UI
+# Installation Guide for React Copilot

-This guide will walk you through the process of setting up React LLM UI in your React application.
+This guide will walk you through the process of setting up React Copilot in your React application.

 ## Prerequisites